 3. Take it slow.

 Healing takes time and patience, and there is no set time frame for how long it will take you to get over a breakup.
 Different people process feelings differently and at their own pace.
 Do not put pressure on yourself to heal faster.
 Instead, give yourself a break and let things take their own course.
+Remind yourself that no matter how awful you feel now, you will enjoy your life again.

 4. Revamp your space.